bkhanal87/What-you-tryna-watch/README.md

 ## Project Description ##

-As a user looking to search movies, I would like an application that allows me to search any movie, read information about the movie, and read comments about the movie.
-When I am on the homepage, I am presented with a list of comments in an easy-to-navigate area.
-When looking for potential movies to watch, I am presented with suggestions to help inform my decision.

                                                             ## User Story ##
 As a user looking to search movies, I would like an application that allows me to search any movie, read information about the movie, and read comments about the movie.
 When I am on the homepage, I am presented with a list of comments in an easy-to-navigate area.
 When looking for potential movies to watch, I am presented with suggestions to help inform my decision.